 “After exchanging personal messages for some time,” the AARP study reports, “the person starts talking about wanting to visit, however they need money to be able to make the trip or they need money for another emergency purpose.
 Eventually, you quit hearing from the person and are out all the money you sent.”

 Therefore, what you write in your dating profile can be huge indicator to scammers that you are vulnerable, need rescuing, or willing to give money to a love interest just to hold on to them.

-Some indicators you should avoid in your profile:
+Some indicators you should avoid in your profile when dating after divorce:

 - Sharing too much about your divorce journey

 - Particular language that shows you are sad or lonely

 - Too many pictures of you alone or pictures of your pets